en

 Just before midnight, Buddhist temples ring their bells 108 times.
 This is believed to purify the people from the 108 worldly desires or sins and is known as “Joya no Kane”.
 Many people visit temples to participate in this ritual.

-In Nagoya, several of the biggest Buddhist Temples have bell-ringing events on New Year’s Eve where the public can take part for a very small fee (usually ranging from 100 to 1000 yen/person).
-The one held in Osu Kannon Temple is one of the most vibrant ones, but if you dare to venture a bit out of the beaten path, we recommend you take part in the Koshoji Temple event.
+In Nagoya, several of the biggest Buddhist Temples have bell-ringing events on New Year’s Eve where the public can take part for a small fee (usually ranging from 100 to 1000 yen/person).
+The one held in Osu Kannon Temple is one of the more lively ones, but if you care to venture off the beaten path, we recommend you take part in the Koshoji Temple event.

 Ringing the New Year’s Bell at Koshoji Temple.
 Image via koushoji.or.jp